S3 method for class 'regressPCObject'

 alpha

-Significance threshold p-values of coefficients.
+Significance threshold for p-values.
 Default is 0.05.

 ...